gersimuca/gersimuca/README.md

 # 〽️ Gersi Muça 👋

-👨‍💻 I'm a Software Engineer with a strong track record in building scalable web and desktop applications.
-I excel in technologies like AWS, Kubernetes, Docker, Angular, and Spring.
-My goal is to create software that's easy to maintain, reliable, and efficient, always exceeding client expectations.
+👨‍💻 Seasoned Software Engineer with expertise in scalable web and desktop solutions.
+Proficient in AWS, Kubernetes, Docker, and Spring, delivering robust, maintainable software.

 ---